 Getting application materials

 You may apply online or download application materials through the Graduate Admissions website.

 If you need materials or further information sent to you, please email your request to email@example.com or send a letter to:Graduate Admissions Office

 Please send application materials to the Graduate Admission Office.

 It is the policy of the University of Massachusetts Dartmouth not to discriminate against any applicant for admission or employment or against any employee or in any educational programs on the basis of race, religion, national origin, age, veteran status, handicap, sex, or sexual orientation.

 The Department normally provides support for the qualified student.
 Assistantships; however, these are limited.
 Therefore, persons interested in such support are encouraged to apply early.
-Teaching assistantships carry stipends of $13,000-$15,000 for nine academic months and a waiver of tuition.
+Teaching assistantships carry stipends for nine academic months and a tuition credit.
 Students making satisfactory progress toward the degree are eligible for teaching assistantship support for up to five semesters in the Master's program and up to twelve semesters in one of the doctoral programs.